saipuneeth2706/Threadly/README.md

 ## Project update!

-I've successfully built a Gmail chat application called **Threadly** that transforms your Gmail inbox into a modern chat interface.
+I've successfully built a Gmail chat application called **Threadly** that transforms your Gmail inbox into a modern chat interface. - still needs testing and polishing.

 ## What Was Built